 The choice of valuation date is important from a pure quantification perspective, because an asset is likely to have different values at different times.
 We see obvious examples of this every day, in the fluctuations of share prices on stock markets, and movements in property values.
+We have seen this during the covid-19 pandemic, where the S&P 1200 index of global stocks lost around a third of its value between mid February and mid March 2020.
 Some of these changes are driven by underlying movements in the market and competitive position, others by changes in the supply or demand for the product or service being sold, but all are a function of timing.

 Deciding on the date for a valuation is primarily a legal issue, depending on the underlying legal basis of a claim, and requires careful analysis.
 The most frequently encountered dates used for valuations in the context of damages claims are: